ModUDuke/courses-conclusion-and-review/chapter1.md

 - Look at the graphs to the right of the page.
 Are you sure they look identical?
 - Yes.
 This is why statisticians have created so many different types of summary statistics, and why we encourage understanding so many of them.
 - Not necessarily.
 The distributions certainly appear different to the eye, and so perhaps different dynamics are at work in each graph.
 Try again.
-- "Unless the webserver just broke, the correlation function is working perfectly, and it's not the reason these graphs seem different.
+- Unless the webserver just broke, the correlation function is working perfectly, and it's not the reason these graphs seem different.
 Try again.

 ```